Healthy Homes Assessment Pandora

 Ventilation Pandora

-Each liveable space in a rental property has to contain at minimum one open window or exterior door to offer natural airflow.
-In addition, high moisture areas like kitchens and bathrooms should be equipped with an externally vented extractor fan to get rid of moisture.
+Each living space within the rental property should have at least one opening doors or windows to offer natural airflow.
+In addition, humid areas like kitchens and bathrooms must have a suitable externally vented extractor to get rid of moisture.

-A ventilation quality is about recognising the fact that dried air can be much easier to heat and the property that is properly ventilated is less likely to be a victim of damp and mould.
+The ventilation standard is all about understanding that the dry atmosphere is easier to heat and heat, and the property that is properly ventilated is less likely to develop mould and damp.

-Bedrooms, living rooms kitchens, and dining areas are considered liveable spaces.
+Living rooms, bedrooms, dining rooms, and kitchens are considered liveable areas.
 Connecting spaces like the hallway are not considered living spaces and therefore are not require an opening door or window.

-Bathrooms, kitchens, and any other room in your house that houses a bath, shower or cooktop, or any other water-generating appliance will need adequate extractor fans that vent towards the outside.
-This Healthy Homes Assessment service will ensure that there is sufficient ventilation throughout the living spaces, including suitable extractor fans in areas with high moisture.
+All kitchens and bathrooms, and any other room in your home that has a bath, shower and cooktop or another water-generating appliance will need adequate extractor fans that can be vented towards the outside.
+We offer a Healthy Homes Assessment service will make sure there is sufficient ventilation throughout the living spaces that includes extractor fans that are suitable for areas that are high in moisture.

 building ventilation inspections